pythonkid2/DevOps-Practice/Notes/Kubernetes.md

 - `apiVersion: v1`: This specifies the Kubernetes API version being used, with "v1" representing the core version of the Kubernetes API.

-- `kind: Pod`: This indicates that the YAML defines a Kubernetes pod.
-Pods are the smallest deployable units in Kubernetes and can contain one or more containers.
+- `kind: Pod`: This indicates that the YAML defines a Kubernetes pod. **Pods are the smallest deployable units in Kubernetes and can contain one or more containers**.

 - `metadata`: This section contains metadata about the pod, including its name.
 In this case, the name of the pod is set as "nginx".